* This is the Consumer Version. *

 Measures to prevent aspiration pneumonia (see Aspiration Pneumonia and Chemical Pneumonitis) and pressure sores (see Pressure Sores : Prevention) are started early.
 Heparin, injected under the skin, may be given to help prevent deep vein thrombosis (see Deep Vein Thrombosis (DVT) : Prevention).
 People are closely monitored to determine whether the esophagus, bladder, and intestines are functioning.
 Often, other disorders such as heart failure, abnormal heart rhythms, and lung infections must be treated.
 High blood pressure is often treated after the stroke has been stabilized.

 Because a stroke often causes mood changes, especially depression, family members or friends should inform the doctor if the person seems depressed.
-Depression can be treated with drug therapy and psychotherapy (see Depression : Treatment).
+Depression can be treated with drug therapy and psychotherapy (see Depression : Treatment of Depression).

 * This is the Consumer Version. *